PG-8/ansa-scraper/README.md

 - 22/7/2020 at 1:15 -> I contagi sono ancora in calo, Ma è allerta assembramenti
 - 22/7/2020 at 1:30 -> I contagi sono ancora in calo, Ma è allerta assembramenti
 - 22/7/2020 at 1:45 -> I contagi sono ancora in calo, Ma è allerta assembramenti
+- 22/7/2020 at 2:00 -> I contagi sono ancora in calo, Ma è allerta assembramenti
+- 22/7/2020 at 2:15 -> I contagi sono ancora in calo, Ma è allerta assembramenti
+- 22/7/2020 at 2:30 -> I contagi sono ancora in calo, Ma è allerta assembramenti
+- 22/7/2020 at 2:45 -> I contagi sono ancora in calo, Ma è allerta assembramenti
+- 22/7/2020 at 3:00 -> I contagi sono ancora in calo, Ma è allerta assembramenti
+- 22/7/2020 at 3:15 -> I contagi sono ancora in calo, Ma è allerta assembramenti
+- 22/7/2020 at 3:30 -> I contagi sono ancora in calo, Ma è allerta assembramenti
+- 22/7/2020 at 3:45 -> I contagi sono ancora in calo, Ma è allerta assembramenti